lzkbloodmage/cw_guildBot/README.md

-# cw_guildBot
+# cw_guildBot (Experiment)
-Telegram bot that assists with CW guild deposit commands
+Experimental branch of the telegram cw guild deposit helper bot.

 Needs a file name "token" in the same folder as bot.py.
-The file contents is the Bot Token, and only that.
+The file contains only the bot token.